 Arcella vulgaris Ehrenberg, 1830

-Dimensions: in literature diameter 30-152 µm; diameter of aperture 22-32 µm.
-However, these measurements may cover a large range of specimens which were considered to be A. vulgaris and are therefore not reliable.
-My measurements: 80-150 µm, aperture 18-36 µm; ratio diameter of shell - aperture 0.2; ratio diameter - height 1.5-1.8.
+Dimensions: In literature the diameter is 100-152 µm; diameter of aperture 22-32 µm.
+My measurements: 80-150 µm, aperture 18-36 µm; ratio shell diameter/aperture = 0.2; ratio diameter/height = 1.5-1.8.

 Ecology: Freshwater.
 In the ooze and vegetation in stagnant water and also in soil, among algae and other plants.

 Remarks: Probably to many shells have been labeled with the name “vulgaris”, in the past but also still today.
 The problem is that Ehrenberg’s description is too broad.
 It says, translated from French:

 Orbicular bell-shaped, often hemispherical or swollen on the back, with a smooth shell made up of very small grains stuck in regular series, yellow or reddish brown.